nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Teacher requests to find a student by address.
+1. Teacher requests to find all the students with address matching the keywords.
 2. Teacher’s Pet shows a list of filtered students according to their provided query.

    Use case ends.